 - Publication Select one or more publication that has been linked to isolate records. - Project Select one or more project that isolates belong to. - Profile completion This is commonly displayed for MLST schemes.
 Available options are: - complete All loci of the scheme have alleles designated. - incomplete One or more loci have not yet been designated. - partial The scheme is incomplete, but at least one locus has an allele designated. - started At least one locus has an allele designated.
-The scheme mat be complete or partial. - not started The scheme has no loci with alleles designated. - Sequence bin Specify whether any sequence data has been associated with a record.
-Specific threshold values may be selected if these have been set up for the database. - Provenance fields Dropdown list boxes of values for specific provenance fields may be present if set for the database.
+The scheme mat be complete or partial. - not started The scheme has no loci with alleles designated. - Provenance fields Dropdown list boxes of values for specific provenance fields may be present if set for the database.
 Users can choose to add additional filters. - Old record versions Checkbox which, if selected, will include all record versions in a query.

-11.10.8 Querying by allelic profile
+11.10.10 Querying by allelic profile